fbpx

 In 1968, The National Wild and Scenic Rivers Act offered protection to the Rogue, shielding it from development and ensuring habitat for the species that call the corridor home.
 For that reason, development is sparse.

 The few homes on the river are lean on amenities and many lack basics, such as electricity.
-It becomes easier to close your eyes and imagine Elijah Pearce rowing his way up the currents until the captain picks up speed and the boat, barely skimming the water, makes a valiant spin in a flat and wide portion of the lake.
+It becomes easier to close your eyes and imagine Elijah Price rowing his way up the currents until the captain picks up speed and the boat, barely skimming the water, makes a valiant spin in a flat and wide portion of the lake.

-We Head into the Wild
+We Head into the Wild on a Rogue River Jet Boat Tour

 While most of the Rogue River is characterized by densely wooded shoreline and climbing cliff faces, the restricted portion of the Rogue has a different feel.
 Mountains are taller, foliage denser, and human habitation fades away.